TuftsBCB/RegDiffusion/_sources/downstream_with_pyscenic.md

 ![](https://raw.githubusercontent.com/TuftsBCB/RegDiffusion/master/resources/cellnames.png)

-If we color the UMAPs by sample IDs, we can see Harmony seems to suffer the least from batch effect.
-In RegDiffusion-AUCell UMAP, the batch effect in most cells are minimized.
-This consists with previous literature (Aibar, 2017; Malagola, 2024) and shows that AUCell scores capture high-level interaction features.
-However, we also noticed that there are still clear batch separations in Monocytes and Neutrophil and the reason is unknown.
+To assess the impact of batch effects, we colored the UMAP plots using sample labels.
+As shown in the figure above, Harmony effectively reduced sample differences across many cell types.
+Similarly, in the RegDiffusion-AUCell UMAP, batch effects were also minimized, resulting in a near-uniform distribution of data points.
+This consists with previous literature (Aibar, 2017; Malagola, 2024) and shows that AUCell scores effectively capture high-level interaction features.
+Interestingly, as the batch effect was diminished, the biological effects were revealed more intuitively.
+For example, we can see clear separations in Neutrophils from samples in the LPS group and in the control group, which is consistent with previous studies demonstrating that emergency granulopoiesis leads to different clusters of neutrophils during sepsis.
+In contrast, these patterns appear to be lost when the data is processed with Harmony.

 ## Expression levels of Bio-markers